ChaaCha27/ERC-Convener-Assessment-/Assessment_1.md

     9.Mini USB Cable (Type A to Mini B) - 70 Rupees 10.2 LEDs (5mm)(Red and Green) - 10 Rupees
     **Net Budget**:- ~692 Rupees

-    ( ALl the price information is taken form Robu)

 **Circuit Diagram**:-